La Llorona: Other mythologies

+First documentation of the legend: the sixth omen

-The Florentine Codex is an important text about the Spanish invasion of Mexico in 1519, a quote from which is, "The sixth omen was that many times a woman would be heard going along weeping and shouting.
+The Florentine Codex is an important text about the Spanish invasion of Mexico in 1519.
+It includes a series of bad omens registered a decade before of the Spaniard’s arrival.
+"The sixth omen was that many times a woman would be heard going along weeping and shouting.
 She cried out loudly at night, saying, 'Oh my children, we are about to go forever.'
 Sometimes she said, 'Oh my children, where am I to take you?'"